scionproto/scion/doc/dev/design/private-ISDs.rst

 Border Routers
 --------------
 An AS has separate forwarding keys for each (P-)ISD.
-For any incoming data packets, border routers need to look at the P-ISD in the SCION address header to identify which forwarding key should be used for authenticating the hopfields.
+For ingress and egress, border routers need to look at the ISD fields in the SCION address header to identify which forwarding key should be used for authenticating the hopfields.
+If the ISDs are the same and from the Private ISD range, the forwarding for the required P-ISD is used.
+If the ISDs are from outside the range, the default key for public ISDs is used.

 Forwarding keys do not need to be stored in memory, they may be derived dynamically.

-On egress, border routers must check whether the packet arrived via an ingress border router on a different path segment.
-If so, the BR must also validate the ingress hopfield with the forwarding key.
-This ensure that all path segments belong to the same (P-ISDs).

--> TODO why do we need that?
-If the forwarding key depends on the packet's ISD number, then the ingress BR would have already rejected the packet if it had the wrong ISD number...

--> Requires ISD number to be the same....
-   - If the ISD numbers are the same, this seems unnecessary
-   - If the ISD number are different, then we must ensure that we are using one (which?) of the public ISD keys.

-Simple as that?
-- Same ISD: use private key or public key, which ever fits?
-- Different ISD: use default-key

 DRKey, EPIC, ...
 ----------------